twosharprocks/Cybersecurity-Resources/Cheat Sheets/Job Domains & Interview Prep.md

+# Job Domains
+* Security Architecture - Security design that addresses the requirements and potential risks of a given scenario or environment.
+* Physical Security - Protection of personnel, hardware, software, networks, and data from physical actions and events that could cause serious loss or damage.
+* Risk Assessment - Analyzing what can go wrong, how likely it is to happen, what the potential consequences are, and how tolerable the identified risk is.
+* Security Operation - Process of identifying, containing, and remediating threats on behalf of a company or organization.
+* Threat Intelligence - Research and analysis of evidence-based knowledge regarding an existing or emerging menace.
+* User Education - Teaching users how to protect themselves from cyberattacks by informing them of risks, exploits, and external threats, and the skills needed to combat common attacks.
+* Career Development - Training of future cyber security professionals
+* Governance - Framework for managing performance and risk, oversight of compliance and control responsibilities, and defining the cyber mission by mapping the structure, authority, and processes to create an effective program.
+* Framework and Standard - Creation of new security frameworks and practices for professionals to follow.
+---
 # Interview Prep
 [Preparing for a Security Engineering Interview](https://tryhackme.com/r/resources/blog/security-engineer-interview-guide)
 * Research the company - Recent news articles & Glassdoor, investigate website, company values, specific security challenges